 Three against one, with those odds there was no doubt that they would attack.
 His sword moved swiftly and slew the first two with a single swing.
 But that tremendous move had thrown Protos off balance.
 And though he quickly corrected his stance, the third attacker had ducked inside his guard and lashed out with his own sword.
 The creature had brought the blade in low and caught Protos on the right knee.
 Protos had stumbled, surprised that the blow had affected him, but his sword had swung itself around and cleaved off the attacker’s arm.

 He waited as the traitor gloated, much to Darke’s annoyance.
-He watched for the moment of weakness when the traitor’s attention was drawn away by Darke’s demand that he hurry up.
+He watched for the moment of weakness when the traitor’s attention was drawn away by Darke’s demands for him to hurry.
 And as the traitor look away, Protos unleashed a single burst of energy, directing all his remaining strength into a single blow.
 The traitor was unconcerned and mockingly stepped out of the way, allowing the blast to shoot aimlessly into the sky.

 At that moment Light, used a similar technique to direct a final attack of his own at Darke’s forces.
 A golden wave of purity swept across existence, obliterating any servant of Darke it found and devastating the Army of Darkness.
 Those it could not destroy it forced in a dark realm where they would cause no further harm, sealing the dimensions as it did so.
 When it reached the planet where Protos had fallen, the golden wave tore into the traitor, reducing him to the same condition as Protos, before bombarding Darke with the remainder of Light’s strength.

 He smiled once again as he felt his body turn to the particles Light had used to craft it.
 The universe loved balance and he was a part of that balance.
 He would not survive to see the universe evolve, but Darke was forever sealed where he could not cause harm.
-The Covenant of Light was at peace.
+The Paladins of Light were at peace.